williamnagels/vacuumcleaner/README.md

 autonomous SLAM differential drive Lidar vacuum cleaner

 ## SLAM
-SLAM is provided by gmapping ROS node.
+SLAM is provided by the gmapping ROS node.
 The gmapping node is currently configured to require stable odometry.
 This is provided by the differential drive implementation:
 * Simulation: ros differential drive plugin
 * Physical robot: TODO